FACTBOX-Europe's travel disruption stretches into autumn | Business

 ** Norwegian Air in June agreed a 3.7% pay rise for pilots among other benefits.
 SCHEDULE CUTS, CAPS ON PASSENGERS

-Airlines including Lufthansa, British Airways, easyJet, KLM and Wizz Air cut thousands of flights from their summer schedules to try and ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol have extended caps on passenger numbers into autumn. ** Schiphol
+Airlines including Lufthansa, British Airways, easyJet, KLM and Wizz Air cut thousands of flights from their summer schedules to try and ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol have extended caps on passenger numbers into autumn. ** Norwegian airline Flyr

+said on Oct.
+4 that it will cut spending, with plans for furloughs and potentially moves to raise cash.
+The budget carrier and main rival of Norwegian Air and SAS added that it will adjust flights schedule during winter season by putting non-profitable routes on hold and maintain sufficient personnel to operate five or six of its 12 aircraft during the winter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)